Tumetsu/FMI-weather-downloader/readme.md

 Translations
 --------------
 Translations are done by *pylupdate5* and *lrelease* tools which come with PyQt distribution.
-To update .ts translation files run `pylupdate5 fmidownloader.pro` on root directory adter adding new phrases to the messages.py.
+To update .ts translation files run `pylupdate5 fmidownloader.pro` on root directory after adding new phrases to the messages.py.
 Launch *Qt Linguist* to edit
 .ts files in `translations` directory.
 Finally in `translations` directory run `lrelease *.ts` to generate qm-files.
 App should pick correct translations now.

 ### Note
 Translations are bit screwed up now because of messages.py and honestly my inexperience with PyQt i18n.
 If I have time I might clean them but for now rather focus on more pressing issues.
+At the moment after doing changes to translations in Linguist, you have to remove `type="obsolete"` from mainwindow_fi.ts file.

 Thanks